-5 Article 5В "Unsolicited bulk electronic communications"
+5 Article 6 "Unsolicited bulk electronic communications"

-In connection with the question of including a new definition in Article 2 on this question, the title of the article could be changed to "Spam" or "Unsolicited bulk electronic communications (Spam)".
+In connection with the question of including a new definition in Article 2 on this question, the title of the article could be changed to "Unsolicited bulk electronic communications, spam".

 The following item should be added to the article or included in an annex: Countering and combating Spam.